 FINDINGS: 23 participants were included (12 professionals, 6 survivors and 5 relatives).
 Their collective narratives are presented through three main themes: (1) Deteriorating fast: a downhill journey from symptom onset to critical care; (2) Facing a new virus in hospital and; (3) Returning home as a survivor, maintaining normality and recovering slowly.

 CONCLUSIONS AND RELEVANCE: This study triangulating experiences of critical care from the first wave of the pandemic highlights challenges in accessing care and communications between patients, staff and relatives.
-Following hospital discharge, patients presented a reframed ‘survivor identity’ to cope with the slow recovery process.
+Following hospital discharge, patients adopted a ‘survivor identity’ to cope with the slow recovery process.
 The concept of survivorship in this patient group may be beneficial to promote and explore further.

 INTRODUCTION